Citing race, a federal judge strikes down parts of a 2021 Florida election law

 "In front of certain district judges, we know we will lose no matter what because they are not going to follow the law," DeSantis said at a news conference in West Palm Beach.
 He did not say specifically why he believes the ruling is incorrect.

-Upon appeal, the case would go to the 11th U.S. Circuit Court of Appeals in Atlanta, Georgia, which is seen as being very conservative.
+Upon appeal, the case would go to the 11th U.S. Circuit Court of Appeals in Atlanta, Georgia, which is seen as being more conservative.

-Florida GOP lawmakers have passed additional restrictive voting measures this year, sending to DeSantis earlier this month a bill that would create a dedicated investigative unit for alleged election crimes.
+Republican Sen. Dennis Baxley, who sponsored the bill, didn't immediately return a voicemail message seeking comment.

+"One way, then, to measure whether this provision will have a disparate impact on Black or Latino voters is to determine whether Black and Latino voters are disproportionately likely to wait in line to vote," said Walker, citing testimony that showed that to indeed be the case.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.